akashdeepchand/Repo-Schlep/README.md

      2. pip install requests
      3. pip install django
      4. pip intall datetime
+#### Run with Django and SQL Workbench
 4. To run the Django server, use the following command - python manage.py runserver
 5. After running the above command, you wil recieve a URL in the terminal - example: https://127.0.0.1:8000/ - Open the URL in browser.
+6. Website will appear on your default web browser.
+7. Now you can search your result and get output in that website.
-6. To close the server, press Ctrl+C.
+8. To close the server, press Ctrl+C.
-### Run without Django and SQL Workbench
+#### Run without Django and SQL Workbench
-1. Run API.py in VS code Terminal
+1. Run API.py in VS code Terminal.
-2. Give all the desired intput in the terminal
+2. Give all the desired intput in the terminal.
-3. Output will popup in a webpage on your default browser (data will not be saved anywhere)
+3. Output will popup in a webpage on your default web browser (data will not be saved anywhere).